xpgo/obsidian-folder-note-plugin/README.md

 - **Add** description note: CTRL+Click on a folder in the file explorer panel.
 - **Show** description note: Just Click the folder.
 - **Delete** description note: Just delete the opened note file.
-- **Configure** : configure the note file method, file name and template on the settings panel.
+- **Settings** : configure the note file method, file name and template on the settings panel.
 - **Command**: Use some commands to control the folder note plugin.

 ## How it works

 The mechanism is simple: attaching a note file to a folder, and the folder note file will be hidden by CSS rules.
 But where do you put the folder note?
 There are three methods of creating description note for a folder: **Inside-Folder**, **Outside-Folder** and **Index-File**, please read [Folder Note Methods](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/folder-note-methods.md) for more information about the Pros and Cons of each method.
+The **default** configuration is the **Inside-Folder** method.
+If you prefer the **Outside-Folder** or **Index-File**  method, please change the settings.

 When CTRL+Click a folder, the plugin will create a description note with the path dependent on the method you choose.
-When you Click a folder, the plugin will open the attached note for you.
+When clicking a folder, the plugin will open the attached note for you.
 You can configure the plugin to hide/show the folder note.
-It can also be configured to try to automatically keep the folder and note name in syncing for methods **Inside-Folder** and **Outside-Folder** (Experimental).
+It can also be configured to try to automatically keep the folder and note name in syncing.

-- The **default** configuration is the **Inside-Folder** method.
-- If you prefer the **Outside-Folder** or **Index-File**  method, please change the settings.
-- The **Index-File** method uses a note filename of  `_about_.md` (which can be configured).

 **For updating from version < 0.4.0**, please refer to [Update from old version](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/update-old-version.md).

-## Configuration
+## Settings

 - **Note File method**: select the folder note file method as mentioned above.
 - **Index File Name**: For the  *Index-File*  method, set the folder note name, like `_overview_` or `index`.
-(Do not use {{FOLDER_NAME}} any more)
-- **Note Initial Content**: set the initial content for a new folder note.
+- **Note Initial Content**: set the initial content for a new folder note, you can use some keywords:
-    - {{FOLDER_NAME}} in the content will be replaced with the folder name.
+    - {{FOLDER_NAME}} will be replaced with the folder name.
-    - {{FOLDER_PATH}} in the content will be replaced with the folder path.
+    - {{FOLDER_PATH}} will be replaced with the folder path.
-    - {{FOLDER_BRIEF}} in the content will be replaced with a card-style overview of current folder.
+    - {{FOLDER_BRIEF}} will be replaced with a card-style overview of current folder.
-    - {{FOLDER_BRIEF_LIVE}} in the content will be replaced with a tiny code block which will be rendered to the folder overview in real time.
+    - {{FOLDER_BRIEF_LIVE}}  will be replaced with a tiny code block which will be rendered to the folder overview in real time.
 - **Key for New Note**: set to use CTRL+Click or ALT+Click for creating new folder note.
 - **Hide Folder Note**: turn off the setting if you want to show the note file in file explorer.
 - **Auto Rename**: For the methods *Inside-Folder* and *Outside-Folder*, the plugin tries to rename the folder note name when a folder name is changed or vice versa.
 However, this function is experimental, it does not always work.
 Rename them manually if you have some issue related to the operation.